Do NOT use a real estate agent in Pattaya!

 Why would you?

-If you want to let or sell your property it is much easier to advertise it on several (classified-) websites; post announcements on memo-boards as you will find them at places like Foodland; Friendship; Big-C Extra; Tops and Best Supermarket.
+If you want to let or sell your Pattaya property it is much easier to advertise it on several (classified-) websites; post announcements on memo-boards as you will find them at places like Foodland; Friendship; Big-C Extra; Tops and Best Supermarket.
 Of course, everyone would know of a workshop where you can make a banner or signboard… Just stick it on the gate and you are done!

 Buyers and tenants are easy to find!